-- Has a gross combined weight of 26,001 or more pounds, inclusive of a towed unit with a gross vehicle weight rating of more than 10,000 pounds; or - 2.
-Has a gross vehicle weight of 26,001 or more pounds; or - 3.
+- 1. Has a gross combination weight of 26,001 or more pounds inclusive of a towed unit with a gross vehicle weight rating of more than 10,000 pounds; or - 2.
+Has a gross vehicle weight rating of 26,001 or more pounds; or - 3.
 Is designed to transport 16 or more passengers, including the driver; or - 4.
-Is of any size and is used in the transportation of materials determined to be hazardous for the purposes of the Hazardous Materials Transportation Act (49 U.S.C.
-5103(b) and which require the motor vehicle to be placarded under the Hazardous Materials regulations (49 CFR 172 subpart F).
+Is of any size and is used in the transportation of materials found to be hazardous for the purposes of the Hazardous Materials Transportation Act (49 U.S.C.
+5103(b)) and which require the motor vehicle to be placarded under the Hazardous Materials regulations (49 CFR part 172, subpart F).

-Essentially, this policy will cover employees/applicants whose duties require the operation of large vehicles or heavy equipment, specialized vehicles, or the road testing of such vehicles.
-Employees who have questions or concerns regarding a "safety-sensitive" designation of their position may discuss the issue with their supervisor or contact the DER for further information.
+Essentially, this policy will cover employees/applicants whose duties require the operation of large vehicles or heavy equipment, specialized vehicles, or employees whose duties require the road testing of such vehicles.
+Employees who have questions or concerns regarding a "safety sensitive" designation of their position may discuss the issue with their supervisor or contact the Designated Employer Representative (DER) for further information.

-Testing for alcohol may occur any period in which the covered employee is: (1) performing safety-sensitive duties; (2) just before the employee is to perform safety-sensitive duties; or (3) just after the employee has stopped performing such functions.
-Performing a safety-sensitive duty includes any period where the employee is actually performing, ready to perform, or immediately available to perform such duties.
-Testing for drugs may occur at any time that the safety-sensitive employee is at work irrespective of actually performing a safety sensitive task.
+Performing a safety sensitive function as it pertains to tTesting for alcohol may occur in includes any period in which the covered individual employee is: (1) performing safety-sensitive duties; (2) just before the employee is to perform safetysensitive duties; or (3) just after the employee has stopped performing such functions.
+Performing a safety-sensitive duty includes any period where the employee is actually performing, ready to perform or immediately available to perform such functions duties.
+Testing for drugs may occur at any time that the safety sensitive employee is at work irrespective of actually performing a safety-sensitive task.
+Testing for alcohol will only occur just before, during, or just after the performance of safety sensitive duty.
 Employees will be paid the applicable rate of pay during the entire period of time that they are participating in the testing process.

 Individuals who are identified as falling under the provisions of this policy are required to participate as a condition of employment.
-Employees who are unsure if they are covered by this regulation or have questions regarding the application of this policy are encouraged to contact the DER designated in this document.
+Employees who are unsure if they are covered by this regulation or have questions regarding the application of this policy are encouraged to contact the DER designated later in this document.